 - Cinnamon sugar , for rolling

 - ⅓ cup vegetable oil , or melted butter

 - 2 large eggs

-- Combine the cake mix, cinnamon, oil and eggs in a large bowl.
-Stir together until combined.
-If you have the time, refrigerate the dough for 30 minutes (it will make it a little easier to work with, since it is sticky).
+- In a large bowl, stir the cake mix, cinnamon, oil, and eggs until combined.
+If you have the time, refrigerate the dough 30 minutes (it will make it a little easier to work with, since it is sticky).

-- Using a medium scoop or spoon, scoop the dough and roll into a ball.
-Then roll into the cinnamon sugar and place onto the prepared baking mat.
+- Using a medium cookie scoop or spoon, scoop the dough and roll into a ball.
+Roll balls in the cinnamon sugar and place on the baking sheet.

-- Bake for 9-11 minutes, or until the cookies are set.
-You don’t want them to brown.
+- Bake 9 to 11 minutes, or until the cookies are set but not brown.

 - Let cool on the baking sheet several minutes before transferring to a cooling rack to cool completely.